Jeffery T. Ulmer

 Recent Articles and Chapters

-Ulmer, Jeffery. in press.
+Ulmer, Jeffery.
+In press.
 “Inequalities in the Death Penalty: Race, Victims, and Geographic Arbitrariness.”
 In The Oxford Handbook of Sentencing, edited by R. King and M. Light.
 New York: Oxford University Press.

 Galvin, Miranda and Jeffery T. Ulmer.
 2022.
-“Gatekeeping Treatment: Alternative Sentences, Race, and ‘Salvageability.’”
+“Expanding Our Understanding of Focal Concerns: Alternative Sentences, Race, and ‘Salvageability.’”
 Justice Quarterly 39(6):1332-1353. https://doi.org/10.1080/07418825.2021.1954234

 Ulmer, Jeffery, Lily Hanrath, and Gary Zajac.
 2022.
 “Racialized Victim Gender Differences in Capital Decision Making in Pennsylvania.”
 Justice Quarterly 39(5):1104-1127. https://doi.org/10.1080/07418825.2021.1965187